ppadti/Task-Manager/README.md

 ## Task Manager

 This project is a task manager application that utilizes React (TypeScript) for the frontend and Go for the backend.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on tasks.
+- Frontend built with React, TypeScript, and Material UI.
+- Backend built with Golang, providing endpoints for CRUD operations.
+- MongoDB used as the database to store tasks.

 ## Features
 - List all tasks
 - Add a new task
-- Update task details
+- Update a task
-- Delete tasks
+- Delete a task

 ## Technologies Used
+**Backend**
+- Golang
+- Gorilla Mux
-- Go
+- MongoDB

+**Frontend**
 - React
 - TypeScript
 - Material UI